built-on-openfin/web-starter/how-to/cloud-interop/README.md

 }
 ```

+### Cloud

+Once the extended interop broker initialized then a connection will be made to OpenFin's servers.
+Information shared across user channels (e.g. green) can then be made available to a second instance of this web platform (in another tab, on another browser or on another device) or a Workspace or Container based Platform (on the same machine or a different machine).

 ## Settings

 To make it easier to update settings we store them in the web [manifest.json](./public/manifest.json) inside of _custom_settings_.